-Jaime Jarrín, "the Spanish voice of the Dodgers" and one of the most recognizable voices in all of Spanish-language broadcasting, begins his 59th season as a Dodger broadcaster.
-The 2017 season will mark his third season calling games with his son, Jorge, with the duo forming the only father-son broadcasting team in MLB Spanish-language radio.
+Jaime Jarrín, "the Spanish voice of the Dodgers" and one of the most recognizable voices in all of Spanish-language broadcasting, begins his 60th season as a Dodger broadcaster.
+The 2018 season will mark his fourth season calling games with his son, Jorge, with the duo forming the only father-son broadcasting team in MLB Spanish-language radio.

 Jarrín also worked on international news broadcasts including the funeral of President John F. Kennedy, Pope John Paul II's visit to the U.S. and several meetings between foreign leaders and Presidents Richard Nixon and Lyndon B. Johnson.
 He has called more than 30 world championship boxing title bouts for radio and TV stations in Latin America including the Thrilla in Manila between Muhammad Ali and Joe Frazier.